brave-warrior/PrivacyPolicy/Varis.md

 This privacy policy governs your use of the software application "Varis" ("Application") for mobile devices that was created by Khmelenko Lab.

 The Application works as unofficial Android client for [Travis CI](https://travis-ci.org/) service.
 It doesn't save any user information except authorization token received during login.
-Authorization token is saved ONLY locally and is NOT transferred to 3rd parties or resources.
+Authorization token is saved ONLY locally and used for accessing user information (such repositories, builds, jobs) from Travis CI.

 USER PROVIDED INFORMATION